 If a student is not enrolled at the UO in the term of completion for any other reason than that stated above, students should submit a General Petition with the grad school requesting a "waiver of enrollment in the term of completion," and explain why they are not enrolled at the UO.
-There is a \$15 fee for the general petition (subject to change).
+There is a \$15 fee for the general petition (subject to change). https://gradschool.uoregon.edu/academics/forms

-https://gradschool.uoregon.edu/academics/forms

-3. Beware of the 7-year time-to-completion limit.
+3. 7-Year Time-to-Completion Limit